 Until the early part of the previous decade, transmission grid investment in the United States experienced a prolonged decline caused by uncertainty regarding the ownership of and return on transmission grid investments.
 This period of underinvestment resulted in an increasing number of grid disturbances and blackouts.
-A study conducted by researchers at Lawrence Berkeley National Laboratory found that electric power outages and blackouts cost the United States approximately \$80 billion annually.
-These events and statistics have prompted broad recognition worldwide of the need to modernize and enhance the security of power grids.
+A study conducted by researchers at Lawrence Berkeley National Laboratory found that electric power outages and blackouts, whether caused by equipment failures or larger events, such as Hurricane Sandy, cost the United States approximately \$80 billion annually.
+These events and statistics have prompted broad recognition worldwide of the need to modernize and enhance the reliability and security of power grids.
 An increasing number of nations, including China, South Korea and the United States, are promoting the adoption of new smart grid technologies and programs to enhance grid capacity, efficiency and reliability.